 Students read short biographies of pilot Bessie Coleman and astronaut Mae Jemison, each a pioneer in her field.
 They then practice using a Venn diagram to compare the lives and accomplishments of each woman.

-Social studies Women's History Month Printable Worksheets
+Search Printable Social Studies Women's History Month Worksheets

 During Women’s History Month, use educator-created worksheets to teach about heroes like Susan B. Anthony, Mae Jemison, and Marie Curie.
 This social studies collection features a variety of coloring pages, reading worksheets, and nonfiction texts to help children learn about Women’s History Month.
 These educational worksheets also pair well with history lessons.